What is a Sales Engineer?

-Sales Engineer Definition Sell business goods or services, the selling of which requires a technical background equivalent to a baccalaureate degree in engineering.
+Sales Engineer Example Sell business goods or services, the selling of which requires a technical background equivalent to a baccalaureate degree in engineering.

 Life As a Sales Engineer